KILTprotocol/docs/docs/concepts/01_what_is_kilt.md

 KILT is a protocol for self-sovereign data and interoperability built on top of the permissionless KILT blockchain.
 The core component of KILT is a digital identity protocol for 1. generating and managing **Decentralized Identifiers (DID)**, and 2. issuing and presenting digital **Verifiable Credentials (VC)**.
-In contrast to other centralized alternatives, KILT features self-sovereign data as well as revocable credentials anchored to the KILT blockchain.
+In contrast to other centralized alternatives, KILT features self-sovereign data as well as revocable Credentials anchored to the KILT blockchain.

 KILT was built to be a business enabler, not only for the software industry but also for any entity.
 Such entities can establish a business model based on the trust infrastructure KILT provides, which will be an essential building block of Web 3.0.

 In particular KILT provides:

-* A **universal identity protocol** for individuals, organizations, objects, and intelligent agents to obtain credentials for arbitrary attributes about themselves issued by trusted Attesters.
+* A **universal identity protocol** for individuals, organizations, objects, and intelligent agents to obtain Credentials for arbitrary attributes about themselves issued by trusted Attesters.
-* A **Self-Sovereign mechanism** for putting credential holders in control of their own data by letting them store credentials onto their own favorite storage and by giving them the choice to select which information from those credentials to share with whom.
+* A **Self-Sovereign mechanism** for putting Credential holders in control of their own data by letting them store Credentials onto their own favorite storage and by giving them the choice to select which information from those Credentials to share with whom.
-* A **Trust Market for Attesters** of such credentials, which allows widely trusted entities to get compensated for their valuable attestation work.
+* A **Trust Market for Attesters** of such Credentials, which allows widely trusted entities to get compensated for their valuable attestation work.

 KILT main goal is to generate a level playing field for companies to explore new business models related to trust relationships and data sovereignty.
 KILT enables businesses and governments to rely on a common standard which is owned by everyone participating and not by a single company or set thereof.